Baldwin IV of Jerusalem: Progressing disability

 Baldwin could not walk unsupported or use his hands from 1183.
 Because of an inability to blink, his cornea dried and he became blind.
 He nevertheless had to summon his troops in response to Saladin's march south following the Egyptian conquest of Aleppo in June.
-The king then developed a severe fever, leaving him unlikely to survive.
+Baldwin then developed a severe fever, leaving him unlikely to survive.
 He was attended by his mother and the new patriarch, Heraclius, at nearby Nazareth, and having summoned the High Court to his bedside, Baldwin entrusted the government to his brother-in-law, Guy, who was next in line to succeed him.
-Guy's appointment to regency was meant to be permanent; the king retained only the royal title and authority over the city of Jerusalem, but he had Guy swear that, while Baldwin lived, he would not make himself king or alienate parts of the royal demesne.
+Guy's appointment to regency was meant to be permanent; Baldwin retained only the royal title and authority over the city of Jerusalem, but he had Guy swear that, while Baldwin lived, he would not make himself king or alienate parts of the royal demesne.

 Fearing discontent among his barons, Baldwin had failed to give Guy any experience in military leadership before making him regent.
-The great lords of the kingdom, Bohemond III of Antioch and Raymond III of Tripoli, and the grand masters of the military orders refused to cooperate with Guy.
-However, Baldwin recovered unexpectedly and returned to Jerusalem.
-Having found that the coastal climate suited his health, Baldwin offered Jerusalem to Guy in exchange for Tyre.
+The great lords of the kingdom, Bohemond III of Antioch, and Raymond III of Tripoli, and the grand masters of the military orders refused to cooperate with Guy.
+Baldwin recovered unexpectedly and returned to Jerusalem.
+Having found that the coastal climate suited his health, he offered Jerusalem to Guy in exchange for Tyre.
 Guy brusquely refused, possibly because Tyre was more lucrative, leaving Baldwin gravely insulted.

 Baldwin's 11-year-old half-sister was getting married at Kerak Castle when Saladin besieged it.